foxcpp/maddy/.github/CONTRIBUTING.md

 2. Tell us that you are willing to work on an issue.
 3. Fork the repo.
 Create a new branch, write your code.
 Open a PR.

-Ask for advise if you are not sure.
+Ask for advice if you are not sure.
 We don't bite.

 maddy design summary and some recommendations are provided in [HACKING.md](../HACKING.md) file.